ZeusLN/zeus/docs/Bounties.md

 The ZEUS team is putting up the tasks listed below for bounty.
 Working code must be merged for a user to collect the bounty.
 To inquire about status of a bounty, to contribute to a bounty, or to proprose a new bounty please email zeusln (at) tutanota (dot) com.
 Thank you.

+## Core Lightning: CLNRest API

+Payout: 5,250,000 sats (0.0525 BTC)

+Currently, ZEUS supports remote connections to Core Lightning (CLN) through c-lightning-REST, which is soon being deprecated.
+We'd like to replace this interface with the new [CLNRest API](https://docs.corelightning.org/docs/rest), a lightweight Python-based built-in Core Lightning plugin (from v23.08) that transforms RPC calls into a REST service - which is officially supported by the Core Lightning team.
+For the bounty to be accepted it needs to have full feature parity with the c-lightning-REST interface in ZEUS, including the ability to pay and generate BOLT 12 offers.

+Additional bounty patrons: @sathoarder, Anonymous

 ## Core Lightning: Commando/lnmessage connection

-Payout: 6,000,000 sats (0.06 BTC)
+Payout: 3,000,000 sats (0.03 BTC)

-Currently, ZEUS supports remote connections to Core Lightning (CLN) through c-lightning-REST and Spark.
+Currently, ZEUS supports remote connections to Core Lightning (CLN) through c-lightning-REST.
 We'd like for users to connect to CLN nodes using the [Commando](https://lightning.readthedocs.io/lightning-commando.7.html) and [lnmessage](https://github.com/aaronbarnardsound/lnmessage).
 We've made some pretty good progress on [this branch](https://github.com/ZeusLN/zeus/compare/master...kaloudis:zeus:lnsocket) that you can use but we are having issues getting the socket to work. lnmessage has params for `socket` and `tcpSocket` that you should be able to configure and override.

 Additional bounty patrons: @sathoarder, Seth For Privacy, denis2342

+## SATSCARD support

+Payout: 5,000,000 sats (0.05 BTC)

+We would like to add support for the SATSCARD NFC smartcard in ZEUS.
+Users should be able to initialize cards, check balances, shuffle through addresses, and generate QR codes of addresses from cards.
+SATSCARD should have its own dedicated view in the app to manage the cards.
+Bonus points if you expose the TapSigner endpoints for a future integration down the line.

-## [WORK IN PROGRESS] Point of Sale: Clover integration
+## Point of Sale: Clover integration

 Payout: 1,500,000 sats (0.015 BTC)